A two stage approach for order and rack allocation with order backlog in a mobile rack environment: First-stage and second-stage formulations

 Equation~(\ref{eq4a}) ensures that for each product $i$ we use at least the minimum number ($\gamma_i$) of racks needed.
 Equation~(\ref{eq4b}) ensures that for each order $o \in F$, which we know (from Equation~(\ref{eq2a})) must be allocated to some picker, we use at least the minimum number ($\delta_o$) of racks needed.

 Given the $O$ orders then we know the products needed.
 If a rack contains none of the required products then clearly it is irrelevant and will never be assigned to a picker, and so can be removed from the problem.
 Equation~(\ref{eq7}) ensures that any such racks are eliminated since the term $\sum_{o=1}^O \sum_{i \in I} s_{ir}q_{io}$ is zero if and only if rack $r$ does not contain any of a required product.
-Note here that clearly any rack $r$ for which $u_r =0$ implies from Equation~(\ref{eq3}) that $y_{rp}=0~p=1,\ldots,P$.
-The solver we used (Cplex~\citep{cplex1210}) contains procedures to automatically identify this and so we have not included an explicit constraint relating to the elimination of these variables in the formulation presented above.
-Equations~(\ref{eq5})-(\ref{eq6}) are the integrality constraints.